BDUG/Lighter/README.md

 The behaviour is inspired by Python KERAS (https://keras.io) and based on the Rust-Keras-like (https://github.com/AhmedBoin/Rust-Keras-Like) code.

 The Rust Candle ecosystem facilitates terms that refer to candles &#128367;.
-So let's call the project **Rust Lighter**, because it helps to turn on the candle light and is even easier to implement.
+So let's call the project **Rust Lighter** &#9617;, because it helps to turn on the candle light and is even easier to implement.

 An example can be foudn below *src/main.rs*.